AnalogueDiehard Studio (many pictures!)

 MIDI station

-The front keyboard is a master MIDI controller (Kurzweil MIDIBoard), which all things MIDI is centered around.
-The MIDI sequencer computer is immediately to the side.
-There's a tier above is that isn't specifically reserved for anything - I can use is as a music stand for wide scores or for another keyboard which is infrequently used (like my Korg DSS-1 sampler).
+The master MIDI controllers (Kurzweil MIDIBoard and Oberheim XK) transmit MIDI to all the MIDI devices and to the MIDI sequence computer, which is immediately to the right.
+There's a tier above is that isn't specifically reserved for anything - I can use is as a music stand for wide scores or for modules or for another keyboard which is infrequently used (like my Korg DSS-1 sampler).
 Both sides are flanked with keyboard stacks and they all have MIDI retrofits.
 There was no way I could arrange all my keyboards from a central location so I reserved those positions for the ones with deep feature sets or those I frequently tweak so they are convenient.

 The sitting area looks cramped, but it really isn't.
 Even the stool is comfortable there, although there's only room for one person in that setup.
 From the sitting position the MIDI controller is comfortable, the monitors are pointed right at my ears (permitting low volume), the computer monitor is at eye level, I can reach all the boards to the side comfortably, and there's no more back strain!

-There's a sliding tray under the lowest keyboard on the right with the keyboard and mouse for the MIDI sequencer computer.
-I build my parts on the sequencer then dump audio to the hard disk recorder.
+There's a sliding tray under the ARP ProSoloist on the right with the keyboard and mouse for the MIDI sequencer computer.
+I build my parts on the sequencer then record audio of each synth/module to the hard disk recorder.
 The sequencer can sync to the hard disk recorder via MIDI MMC so I have remote control of the HD24 from the keyboards, or remote control of the sequencer from the mixer.
-My old computer (shown here) finally died after a 25+ year life and I had to replace it with an Apple iMac and a MOTU MIDI Express MIDI router.
+MIDI computer system is an Apple iMac and a MOTU micro express USB MIDI router.
 Another key component is the JLCooper MSB+ MIDI patchbay, which can configure the MIDI routing from where I am working.
-I can control any area from any location and it's a really cool control system.
+I can control any area from any location.

-To each side of the MIDIboard are my racks with ROMplers, line mixers, effects processors, and EQ/power amp for the monitors.
-The racks are designed to just fit under the monitors (they don't call me the "master packer" for nothing!).
+My keyboard racks contain ROMplers, line mixers, effects processors, and EQ/power amp for the monitors.
 Locating the racks for easy access while sitting at the MIDI controller required some compromise as some had to sit close to the floor.
 I chose to place the Kurzweil ROMplers close to the floor as I seldom needed to edit those sounds anymore and they are completely MIDI controlled.
 The power amp and EQ never needs touching other than power on/off.
 So my effects processors sit at accessible height because I tweak those often.
-One of the racks also doubles as a stand for my computer monitor.
+On top of the rack drawers, the universal effects racks to the right of the MIDIBoard doubles as a stand for my iMac.

 The Oberheim FVS is a recent acquisition, awaiting restoration.
 The FVS is hardly a shallow feature instrument, but it is so frigging big that I couldn't stack anything above it up at the MIDI station without interrupting the sound field.
 The only practical place was behind the MIDI station.
 I have a surplus Highly Liquid UMR2 MIDI retrofit (now sadly out of production) that will only enable MIDI note on/off for the FVS keyboard but there is little else in the FVS that can be MIDI controlled.
 However the UMR2 will work over a 64 note range which extends the 49 note keyboard of the FVS.
 Since the FVS is only 25% programmable it does require extensive editing so I arranged it for use while standing up.
 It's an instrument that gets a lot of unique sounds and is lots of fun to experiment with.